myIR, payments and more

 Misconception: You only pay FBT on a motor vehicle if an employee uses it privately

-Vehicles are also exempt from FBT if they meet all of the following conditions:
+Work-related vehicles are exempt from FBT if they meet all of the following conditions:

 - The principal design of the vehicle isn’t for carrying passengers.

-- The exterior of the vehicle permanently and prominently displays business signage.
+- The exterior of the vehicle permanently and prominently displays regularly used business identification.

-- unavailable to the employee for at least 24-hours, for example if the vehicle has broken down or is being repaired.
+A vehicle will also be exempt from FBT when it is unavailable to the employee for at least 24 hours, eg if the vehicle has broken down or is being repaired.

-For the 2017-18 and later income years some close companies can elect to opt out of the FBT rules if they have one or two motor vehicles available for private use by their shareholder-employees.
+From the 2017-18 income year onwards some close companies can elect to opt out of the FBT rules.
+To qualify, they must have only 1 or 2 motor vehicles available for private use by their shareholder-employees, and provide no further benefits.
 If you choose not to use the FBT rules you'll have to:

 - apply the rules for vehicle expenditure in your income tax return, and